-20 Is there any legislation establishing the right to annual vacation and holidays?
+21 Is there any legislation establishing the right to annual vacation and holidays?

 An employee is entitled to paid annual vacation of at least 28 calendar days once he or she has worked with the same employer for six consecutive months (but certain exceptions apply).
-Some categories of employees (eg, those working in hazardous conditions or in the Far North regions, or those who have irregular working hours regimes) are entitled to certain additional paid vacation.
-Additional paid vacation may also be established by an industry agreement or collective bargaining agreement.
+Some categories of employees (eg, those working in hazardous conditions or in the regions of the far north of Russia or those who have an irregular working hours regime) are entitled to certain additional paid vacation.
+Additional paid vacation may also be established by an industry agreement, trilateral agreement, or collective bargaining agreement.
 The list of public holidays is contained in the Labour Code.

-21 Is there any legislation establishing the right to sick leave or sick pay?
+22 Is there any legislation establishing the right to sick leave or sick pay?

 The Labour Code establishes the right to paid sick leave.
-In order to apply for sick pay, an employee must receive a medical certificate issued by a licensed medical institution or private practitioner.
+To apply for sick pay, an employee must receive a medical certificate issued by a licensed medical institution or private practitioner.
 The employee must then submit the medical certificate to the employer following recovery (ie, on the first working day of the employee).
 The medical certificate serves as the ground for payment of the employee's disability allowance and proof of his or her legitimate absence.
 A medical certificate is issued for an employee's illness or injury, sanatorium treatment, prosthetic treatment, family member's illness that requires further care, pregnancy and childbirth, and quarantine.

 The first three days of sick leave are paid by the employer from its own funds.
 Starting from the fourth day of sick leave, statutory established sick pay made to an employee by the employer is later credited against the employer's mandatory contributions to the State Social Insurance Fund.
 The amount of sick pay ranges from 60 per cent to 100 per cent of the average salary of the employee (depending on the employee's work experience) in the two years preceding the disability; however, the temporary sick pay is limited to an amount established annually by Russian law and used for the calculation of sick pay.
-The maximum amount for 2014 is approximately 49,000 roubles per month.
+The maximum amount for 2016 is approximately 59,800 roubles per month.
 The employer may provide additional sick pay from its own funds.
+In the regions of Russia's far north sick pay is increased by regional co-efficients.

-22 In what circumstances may an employee take a leave of absence?
+23 In what circumstances may an employee take a leave of absence?
 What is the maximum duration of such leave and does an employee receive pay during the leave?